-Montserrat also needs to consider putting measures in place to ensure a more definitive separation of roles and functions and to ensure the greatest transparency Additionally, Government's and the ECCU Monetary Council's policy is that there should be a "one stop shop" for regulatory and oversight matters.
 32. Statistics PC Statistics do not appear to have been faithfully maintained therefore all situations were not necessarily captured.
-The FIU should establish a system for that would ensure that the collection and analysis of information relative to wire transfers are carried out. • Currently statistics of remittances are submitted to the FSC by MSBs.
+The FIU should establish a system for that would ensure that the collection and analysis of information relative to wire transfers are carried out.
+Currently statistics of remittances are submitted to the FSC by MSBs.
 We propose to request that all financial institutions submit information relative to wire transfers to the FSC.
 The FSC will provide FIU with statistics on wire transfers.
 The FCAU has confirmed that they are now maintaining statistics database of wire transfers submitted to them by the FSC.

-• There is no comprehensive and independent statistics maintained by the Reporting Authority (RA) in relation to international wire transfers. • Statistics need to be utilised as a means of assessing and reviewing existing systems. • No information about spontaneous referrals made by the Reporting Authority (RA) or FCAU to foreign authorities.
+There is no comprehensive and independent statistics maintained by the Reporting Authority (RA) in relation to international wire transfers.
+Statistics need to be utilised as a means of assessing and reviewing existing systems.
+The FSC now receives data relative to wire transfers from all F.Is and now submits information to the FIU.
+Statistics are now submitted to the ECCB and maintained at the FSC of these activities.
+No information about spontaneous referrals made by the Reporting Authority (RA) or FCAU to foreign authorities.
 Appendix 5 - statistics pertaining to requests received for information from foreign FIUs and the number of referrals made by the FCAU to foreign authorities.

+No statistics maintained by HM Customs on matters that were referred to other Agencies such as the RA for investigations. • HM Customs does not yet maintain statistics on the cross border transportation of currency and bearer monetary instruments, however there is an amendment bill to the Customs (Control and Management) Act that would incorporate a mandatory declaration system when implemented.

+• Customs currently keep statistics manually.
+The Department intends to introduce an electronic database in the near future.

-No statistics maintained by HM Customs on matters that were referred to other Agencies such as the RA for investigations.
-HM Customs does not yet maintain statistics on the cross border transportation of currency and bearer monetary instruments.
-HM Customs does not keep any comprehensive statistics on cross border seizures.
-HM Customs does not teep any comprehensive statistics on cross border reizures.
-HM Customs does not yet maintain statistics on the cross border transportation of currency and bearer monetary instruments.
-HM Customs does not teep any comprehensive statistics on cross border seizures.
-HM Customs does not yet maintain statistics on the cross border transportation of currency and bearer monetary instruments.
-HM Customs does not yet maintain statistics on the cross border transportation of currency and bearer monetary instruments.
-HM Customs does not yet maintain statistics on the cross border transportation of currency and bearer monetary instruments and submit of the Ustoms does not yet maintain statistics on the cross border transportation of currency and bearer monetary instruments.
-HM Customs does not yet maintain currency and peace the cross border transportation of currency and bearer monetary instruments and the appropriate ICT systems in place in order to maintain comprehensive statistics on cross border seizures, declarations disclosures.
-Extensive intelligence relating to the inward and outward movement of goods is available on the Overseas Territories Regional Criminal Intelligence System' (OTRCIS).
-This is a networked computer system that provides the police, customs and immigration departments of the UK's Caribbean OT's plans to train more personnel to maximize the use of the information available on OTRICS.
-(See statistics in appendix 17) Customs maintains a manual system to capture the information required to be maintained comprehensive statistics on cross border seizures, formal and spontaneous request. -- --
+The amendment Bill to the Customs (Control and Management) was passed in April 2010.
+The legislation provides that Customs Officer shall record identification and other data about the currency and negotiable bearer instruments and submit it to the Financial Services Commission.

+It is considered that the Montserrat Customs and Revenue Service now has the appropriate ICT systems in place in order to maintain comprehensive statistics on cross border seizures, declarations disclosures.
+Extensive intelligence relating to the inward and outward movement of goods is available on the ASYCUDA World system introduced in 2010.
+Specific law enforcement information is also available on the 'Overseas Territories Regional Criminal Intelligence System' (OTRCIS).
+This is a networked computer system that provides the police, customs and immigration departments of the UK's Caribbean OTs with a crime intelligence and information analysis secure data system.
+Further work is being undertaken with plans to train more personnel to maximize the use of the information available on OTRICS.
+(See statistics in appendix 17) Customs maintains a manual system to capture the information required to be maintained comprehensive statistics on cross border seizures, formal and spontaneous request.

-There is no comprehensive statistics maintained by a competent authorities. --- --
+- HM Customs does not keep any comprehensive statistics on cross border seizures. - HM Customs does not yet maintain statistics on the cross border transportation of currency and bearer monetary instruments.